Research

 Cervical Cytological Image Synthesis for Cervical Abnormality Screening

-Cross-Modality Medical Image Synthesis
+Cross-modality Medical Image Synthesis

 Multi-modal medical imaging information is the cornerstone of precision medicine, yet a common challenge is the limited availability of certain imaging modalities in clinical practice.
-Cross-modality image synthesis can impute target modality images from source modality images, which serves as a beneficial tool in multi-modal studies.
+Cross-modality image synthesis can impute target modality images from source modality images, providing a beneficial tool in multi-modal studies.
 The correlation established between different modalities can be also leveraged for other clinical and research purposes, such as anomaly detection and PET attenuation correction.

 Whole-body MR-to-CT Synthesis for PET Attenuation Correction